A Guide for Patients Being Investigated for Lung Cancer

 Lung cancer is 1 of the 4 most common cancers in Nova Scotia.
 This pamphlet explains what you can do to take care of your lung health and lists possible signs and symptoms of lung cancer.

-This information is for people who have been booked for a CT scan or have already had a chest CT scan.
-The pamphlet gives information about CT scans, what kind of follow-up tests might be needed, and understanding your chest CT results.
+This information is for people who have been booked for a lung screening CT scan or have already had a lung screening CT scan.
+The pamphlet gives information about lung screening CT scans, what kind of follow-up tests might be needed, and understanding your lung screening CT results.